Networkcaretaker/garden_app/.docs/ai-notes.md

+Say this to gemini before every prompt.

+DO NOT MAKE ANY ASSUMPTIONS
+DO NOT OVERCOMPLICATE THE TASK

 Next Tasks
 1. Delete projects (including project images) in admin and backend **DONE**
-2. Header with navigation on website project and projects pages
+2. Header with navigation on website project and projects pages **DONE**
 3. Project settings page (taxonomies) with editible Catagories and Tags (include remove function) **DONE**
 4. Create pop up on create and edit projects page to add new category or tag **DONE**
 5. Add testimonials to homepage **DONE**
 6. Create website footer with contact and social links
-7. Add Groups to images and group type (collection, slider)
+7. Add Groups to images and group type (collection, slider) **DONE**
-    - Groups should have editable title and description fields
+    - Groups should have editable title and description fields **DONE**
     - Collection groups will have an option for small or large image layouts
-    - Slider groups can only have 2 images in group
+    - Slider groups can only have 2 images in group **DONE**
     - Slider groups have two editable label fields (Before / After)
 7. Add image reordering inside groups
 8. Add option to set feature image for projects